evo-mark/vite-plugin-gutenberg-blocks/README.md

 ---

-For installation and documentation instructions, go to [southcoastweb](https://southcoastweb.co.uk/open-source-software/vite-plugin-gutenberg-blocks/)
+For installation and documentation instructions, go to [evoMark](https://evomark.co.uk/open-source-software/vite-plugin-gutenberg-blocks/)

+For information on how to upgrade from version 1.x to 2.x, please see [Migrating to Version 2.x](https://evomark.co.uk/open-source-software/vite-plugin-gutenberg-blocks#page_heading_5)